Real Food Challenge

 The Real Food Challenge (RFC) is a national campaign to encourage campuses to increase the ratio of food purchased from "conventional" to "real" food.
-The Office of Sustainability has been working with Lehigh Dining Services and Sodexo to take on this challenge for the last four years.
+The Office of Sustainability has been working with Lehigh Dining Services and Sodexo to take on this challenge since 2013.

-President Simon recently signed the “Real” Food Campus Commitment, which pledges that Lehigh will purchase at least 20 percent of its food annually from local/community-based, fair, ecologically sound, or humane sources by 2020.
+In 2017, President Simon signed the “Real” Food Campus Commitment, which pledged that Lehigh will purchase at least 20 percent of its food annually from local/community-based, fair, ecologically sound, or humane sources by 2020.
 This commitment will help Lehigh to support a healthy food system that not only supports environmental stewardship, but also respects human rights and facilitates campus involvement.

 What is "real" food?

 "Real" food can be defined by four categories:

 - Local: Food sourced from a 150-250 mile radius of campus.